 Art, food, and landscape—who could want more?
-Tuscany, the central region of Italy, offers it all.
+Tuscany, the central region of Italy, has it all.
 Visit Michelangelo’s David in Florence, hunt truffles in the forests of San Miniato, and tour vineyards in Siena.
-Take your trip offshore to visit Napoleon’s house of exile on Elba Island before heading back to the mainland for some papa al pomodoro—a rich tomato stew that is the quintessential Tuscan comfort food.
+Climb the 297 steps to the top of the Leaning Tower of Pisa, the most iconic and perplexing structure in Pisa’s cathedral complex.
+Be sure to enjoy some papa al pomodoro—a rich tomato stew that is the quintessential Tuscan comfort food.

 This famous floating city in the Adriatic Sea is where the roads are waterways and life is beautiful.
 Set sail on a gondola ride or explore intimate back allies and the Grand Canal on foot.
 Pass Harry’s bar, where the Bellini was invented, and continue east to explore the royal gardens.
 Make time for a picture on the Bridge of Sighs and finish your day with a candlelight dinner of spaghetti alle vongole - a delicious pasta dish with clams that is particularly popular in this part of the world.
 Less

 The culinary scene in Italy is world-famous and worth visiting for in its own right.
 The city of Bologna is widely regarded as the country’s food capital, and is the birthplace of the famous ragu bolognese sauce.
 Visit the nearby city of Modena to find the home of balsamic vinegar, and the city of Parma for delicious prosciutto ham.
 If you’re interested in wine tours and tasting, Sicily is the region with the most vineyards.
 You’ll find top-quality establishments across the country, including in the Chianti region in Tuscany.
 For a more rustic wine tasting experience, consider taking your Italy trip in the direction of Puglia.